Looking for a KA2 Partner?

 Visit the project website and start learning your desired language for free!

-For latest news in foreign language learning follow our project on :
+For the latest news in foreign language learning follow our project on :

 You can download the PDF project leaflet in English and in Croatian